aidaneggler/Wrapped-Eggler/README.md

 Cleaned up the dashboard html.
 Still want to change the overall look of it in general but thats a later problem.
 Now onto working on a new and better genre analysis.
 Change it from all time ot 12 months i think (look into this)

+Okay got something cool for genres but the logic is just messed up.
+Dont need it to actually try to estimate the amount of minutes.
+Change this later.